jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 The problem with endless recursion is solved, by the fact, that private contents of an executable object are only created just before it is actually going to execute.

-When a command definition contains a call to the same command definition, then the call does not contain any private content yet, because it is not executing yet.
+When a command definition contains a call to the same command definition, then the call might not contain any private content yet, because it is not executing yet.

-When a command call contains a call to the same command definition, then the call also does not contain any private content yet, before it executes.
+When a command call contains a call to the same command definition, then the call also might not contain any private content yet, before it executes.

 Only when the call actually executes, you can see private contents inside the recursive call.
 So only when recursive calls are actually busy executing, this recursive repetition is present in the system.